A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Introduction

+For this purpose, we make a link with the relaxation system of Jin and Xin \cite{JinXin:1995:0} and we use, in the context of our scheme, some techniques used to study the convergence of relaxation schemes based on the Jin and Xin approximation.
+Nevertheless, we point out that the lattice Boltzmann scheme is not constructed as a relaxation scheme, and it does not correspond to a natural discretization of the Jin and Xin system.

+The convergence of the solutions of the Jin and Xin system towards the equilibrium, described by the scalar conservation law, was obtained independently by Natalini \cite{Nat:1996:0} and by Serre \cite{Ser:2000:0}.
+Concerning the numerical approximation of the scalar conservation law, Aregba-Driollet and Natalini in \cite{AreNat:1996:0} and \cite{Nat:1998:1}, and Lattanzio and Serre in \cite{LatSer:2001:0}, proved the convergence of finite volumes relaxation schemes based on the relaxation approximation of Jin and Xin.
+The relaxation schemes investigated in these works depend on two parameters (the relaxation rate $\jinxinparam$ and the mesh step $\dt$) and the convergence of the schemes is proven by passing to the limit both parameters.
+In \cite{AreNat:1996:0,Nat:1998:1}, uniform \(\Linf\) and total variation estimates are obtained to pass to the limit separately in both parameters.
+In \cite{LatSer:2001:0}, compensated compactness techniques are used to study the limit of a relaxation scheme as both parameters go simultaneously to 0.

+The lattice Boltzmann scheme we investigate only involves one parameter $\dt$.
+Although this scheme is not a relaxation scheme, it can be linked to this kind of schemes, with a particular choice of the relaxation rate $\jinxinparam$ proportional to $\dt$.
+As we can see in the figure~\ref{fig:lbmvsrelax}, the convergence of the LB scheme corresponds to a diagonal limit (a limit on $\jinxinparam$ and on $\Delta t$ at the same time).

-In this paper we will prove, by using finite volumes schemes techniques inspired by \cite{Cae:2006:0} such as total variation and \(\Linf\) bounds, that the solutions of the \duqd scheme converge towards the numerical solution of a scalar hyperbolic conservation law, under the same stability condition explained above.
-We remark that in previous works, links between lattice Boltzmann and finite difference methods were done (see Junk \cite{Jun:2001:0} and \cite{Gra201400}).
-Concerning non linear models, in \cite{BogLovYep:2004:0}, Boghosian, Love, and Yepez developed a two velocities entropic scheme for the viscous Burgers equation and studied its properties.
+The aim of our work is to prove, by using finite volumes methods techniques such as total variation and \(\Linf\) bounds inspired by \cite{AreNat:1996:0}, \cite{Nat:1998:1}, and \cite{LatSer:2001:0}, that the solutions of the \duqd scheme converge towards the numerical solution of a scalar hyperbolic conservation law, under a stability condition.
+To the knowledge of the authors, this result is the first one of convergence for the solution of a lattice Boltzmann scheme towards the solution of a nonlinear conservation equation.